The Gambling Law Review: Japan

 The passage of the Act has garnered strong interest domestically and internationally, as it allows the licensed private entities to operate a 'Complex Tourist Facilities Area', more commonly referred to as an 'Integrated Resort' (IR), which by definition under the Act shall include a casino (Article 2 of the Act).
-As described more in Section II, although the Japanese Penal Code (Act No. 45 of 1907) generally prohibits any form of gambling, which to date has only been allowed in connection with public sports and lottery, the Act explicitly legalises gambling in a certain designated area by excluding the application of the Penal Code (Article 39 of the Act).
+As described more in Section II, although the Japanese Penal Code (Act No. 45 of 1907) generally prohibits any form of gambling, which to date has only been allowed in connection with public sports and lottery, the Act explicitly legalises gambling in a certain designated area by excluding the application of the Penal Code.2

 While the Act delegates many aspects to the determination by the Cabinet Order and other subordinate rules (in fact there are 331 items that are left for the government to determine), the Act sets out the overarching principles regarding the following matters: